 Although the language of the statute specifically prohibits an employer from discharging or discriminating against an employee as to his employment, there are some ways around this.
 For example, an employer does not have to allow you to return to your job if you are unable to perform its essential responsibilities or if it would be hazardous to your safety or health or the safety or health of other employees, clients, or customers[i].
 When it comes to accident cases one must take up the BAC test – Breath Test to understand if the party was intoxicated.

 If you have been injured on the job, it is very important to notify your employer of the accident and need for accident related medical treatment.
-After you have done that, contact a workers’ compensation attorney at Hyberg, White and Mann to discuss your entitlement to WC benefits and any potential implication of retaliatory discharge/discrimination.
-Call us at 609-407-1000 to schedule your free consultation.
+After you have done that, contact a personal injury attorney or a workers’ compensation attorney to discuss your entitlement to WC benefits and any potential implication of retaliatory discharge/discrimination.

 [i] Malone v.
 Aramark Servs., Inc., 334 N.J.
 Super.
 669, 681 (Law Div.
 2000).

 Get In touch below.
 Ask Any Question or Start a Free Quote

 I understand and agree that submitting this form does not create an attorney-client relationship or agreement to provide legal services.

 Want to learn more about our legal services?
 Consult with one of our workers' compensation or personal injury attorneys by contacting our lawyers or call (609) 407-1000 today.
 Our Attorneys proudly serve all of Southern New Jersey including the nearby areas of Northfield, Pleasantville, Galloway, Linwood, Atlantic City, as well as, Atlantic, Cape May, Camden, Cumberland and Ocean Counties and the greater Southern New Jersey region.
 We look forward to working with you!